How to Clean Velvet Garments (and Store Them!) Without Damage

 How to store it:

-We tapped Ellie Mae, owner and creative director of Ellie Mae Studio, for some detailed direction in storing velvet garments.
+We tapped Ellie Mae Waters, owner and creative director of Ellie Mae Studios, for some detailed direction in storing velvet garments.
 “Make sure each item has its own home in your closet in a garment bag.
 You do not want your velvet garment touching anything else in your closet because it will crush the velvet.
-Make sure your garment bag is not plastic; it needs to be a breathable fabric,” says Mae.
+Make sure your garment bag is not plastic; it needs to be a breathable fabric,” says Waters.
 “Your velvet always needs to be hung, never folded.
 If you are trying to avoid dust make sure you hang an easy to wash fabric like a pillowcase over the shoulders of your garment.”